Boot Barn (NYSE:BOOT) Issues Q1 2023 Earnings Guidance

 Boot Barn (NYSE:BOOT – Get Rating) issued an update on its first quarter 2023 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $1.14-$1.14 for the period, compared to the consensus EPS estimate of $1.11.
 The company issued revenue guidance of $367.00 million-$367.00 million, compared to the consensus revenue estimate of $319.64 million.Boot Barn also updated its FY 2023 guidance to $6.41-$6.41 EPS.

-Boot Barn (NYSE:BOOT – Get Rating) last posted its quarterly earnings results on Tuesday, May 10th.
+Boot Barn (NYSE:BOOT – Get Rating) last announced its quarterly earnings results on Tuesday, May 10th.
 The company reported $1.47 earnings per share for the quarter, beating analysts’ consensus estimates of $1.32 by $0.15.
-The company had revenue of $383.31 million for the quarter, compared to the consensus estimate of $354.02 million.
-Boot Barn had a return on equity of 36.19% and a net margin of 12.93%.
-The firm’s quarterly revenue was up 48.1% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $0.75 EPS.
-On average, equities analysts forecast that Boot Barn will post 6.43 earnings per share for the current fiscal year.
+The company had revenue of $383.31 million for the quarter, compared to analyst estimates of $354.02 million.
+Boot Barn had a net margin of 12.93% and a return on equity of 36.19%.
+Boot Barn’s revenue for the quarter was up 48.1% on a year-over-year basis.
+During the same quarter last year, the business earned $0.75 EPS.
+Analysts anticipate that Boot Barn will post 6.43 EPS for the current fiscal year.

-In other Boot Barn news, insider John Hazen sold 2,420 shares of the company’s stock in a transaction on Wednesday, March 23rd.
-The shares were sold at an average price of $99.73, for a total transaction of $241,346.60.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CFO James M. Watkins acquired 2,500 shares of the company’s stock in a transaction dated Thursday, February 24th.
-The shares were bought at an average price of $77.00 per share, for a total transaction of $192,500.00.
-The disclosure for this purchase can be found here.
-0.86% of the stock is currently owned by corporate insiders.
+In related news, CFO James M. Watkins bought 2,500 shares of the company’s stock in a transaction dated Thursday, February 24th.
+The stock was bought at an average price of $77.00 per share, with a total value of $192,500.00.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, insider John Hazen sold 11,254 shares of the business’s stock in a transaction dated Monday, March 21st.
+The stock was sold at an average price of $100.44, for a total transaction of $1,130,351.76.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 16,781 shares of company stock worth $1,610,192 in the last ninety days.
+0.86% of the stock is currently owned by insiders.

 About Boot Barn (Get Rating)